angelinarose-2025/usdb-protocol/README.md

-# usdb-protocol
-“USDB – A BTC-backed stablecoin using runes on ICP
 # USDB Protocol 🪙

-A BTC-backed stablecoin protocol using Runes and built on the Internet Computer.
+**A BTC-backed stablecoin using Runes on the Internet Computer (ICP)**

+USDB is a decentralized stablecoin protocol that issues BTC-collateralized assets in the form of Runes.
+Built entirely on the Internet Computer, USDB leverages Chain Key Bitcoin, HTTPS outcalls, and Motoko-based smart contracts for verifiable minting, burning, and metadata tracking.

+---

 ## 🧩 Project Structure